 - disputed extension requests sometimes need to be resolved with a hearing that deals solely with the extension request.

 All evidence in opposition proceedings must now be filed via an electronic document management system (EDMS) and file sharing website called Objective Connect.
 Parties will be able to access the evidence through the Objective Connect 'workspace' (previously called a 'share').

 Form of evidence

 All evidence must be in the form of a declaration.
 Any attached documents, annexures or exhibits should be clearly identified and referred to in the declaration.
-Trade Marks Regulations 21.6 and 21.7 set out the form declarations should take.
+Regulations 21.6 and 21.7 of the Trade Marks Regulations 1995 set out the form declarations should take.